anuragkh/anuragkh.github.io/_posts/2015-09-09-cluster-computing-systems-II.md

 _Why is the solution different from previous work?_

+As stated before, existing systems provide on of the three desired aspects (stated above), but not all three; Naiad strives to be the first system that acheives all three in a single framework.
+(Although this is unclear --- arguably, Discretized Streams on Spark provide the same guarantees in the same framework.)

 _Does the paper identify any fundamental/hard trade-offs?_

+As with Dryad, in order to acheive efficiency for its system goals (stream processing, batch processing, iterative processing), Naiad gives up on simplicity of system design, and simplicity of programming abstraction.
+In particular, fault tolerance is much more complex due to stateful computations, complicating handling of certain common caveats in big data processing (e.g., stragglers).
+Moreover, the developers need to deal with more complicated programming constructs such as graph operators and timestamps in order to enable more efficient processing for their applications.

 _Will the paper be influential in 10 years?_

+Naiad suffers from problems similar to Dryad; Naiad enables low latency stream processing, high throughput batch processing as well as iterative computation on the same framework, but at the cost of increased system complexity, and inherent complexity in the programming interface.
+As such, I see Naiad becoming influential in terms of academic research, but not in terms of its adoption in the industry.